flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     You can test these issue by using the MSFS World Map.
 If the required nav data (waypoint, SID, STAR, APPR, RwY, Airport, etc.) is missing in the World Map as well, then it is a general nav data issue and not an issue with the aircraft.

-??? warning "NOT IN DATABASE when Loading Flight Plan"
+??? warning "NOT IN DATABASE When Loading Flight Plan"
-    ### NOT IN DATABASE when Loading Flight Plan
+    ### NOT IN DATABASE When Loading Flight Plan

     See [Navigation Data Issues](#navigation-data-issues)

-??? warning "Rudder Keybindings not Working"
+??? warning "Rudder Keybindings Not Working"
-    ### Rudder Keybindings not Working
+    ### Rudder Keybindings Not Working

     !!! tip ""
         *Affected versions: Stable, Development*